-Despite the important work mentioned above, there are still many outstanding questions regarding PMS within multi-layer structures waiting to be answered.
-One such question deals with PMS on multi-layer structures of general shape: most of the aforementioned works focus on radial structures.
-As the first step to addressing this challenging question, we consider in this paper the structure of multi-layer confocal ellipses.
+Despite the important work mentioned above, there are still many outstanding questions regarding PMS within multi-layered structures waiting to be answered.
+One such question deals with PMS on multi-layered structures of general shape: most of the aforementioned works focus on radial structures.
+As the first step to addressing this challenging question, we consider in this paper the structure of multi-layered confocal ellipses.
 The number of layers can be arbitrary and the material parameters in each layer may be different, though uniform.
 This can encompass many of the existing studies mentioned above, where the number of layers is one or two.
-However, these results cannot be easily generalized to arbitrary multi-layer structures, which poses a significant challenge.
-To the authors' best knowledge, the physical reason for the PMS within multi-layer confocal ellipses has not been adequately discussed in the literature and neither has the equivalence of the multi-layer circular and elliptical structures.
-We prove that like the radial case there is an exact perturbed field in terms of the \textit{generalized polarization matrix} (GPM) which contains the material information, together with the geometric information of multi-layer structures.
-The explicit formula for the determinant of the GPM, which is equivalent to the characteristic polynomial of matrix type Neumann-Poincar\'e (NP) operator in multi-layer structures, is a stumbling block in the analysis of PMS.
+However, these results cannot be easily generalized to arbitrary multi-layered structures, which poses a significant challenge.
+To the authors' best knowledge, the physical reason for the PMS within multi-layered confocal ellipses has not been adequately discussed in the literature and neither has the equivalence of the multi-layered circular and elliptical structures.
+We prove that like the radial case there is an exact perturbed field in terms of the \textit{generalized polarization matrix} (GPM) which contains the material information, together with the geometric information of multi-layered structures.
+The explicit formula for the determinant of the GPM, which is equivalent to the characteristic polynomial of matrix type Neumann-Poincar\'e (NP) operator in multi-layered structures, is a stumbling block in the analysis of PMS.